Complex PTSD: Causes, Symptoms, and Treatments

 Experiencing trauma is hard enough, but the lasting effects can stay with you for a long time.
 Finding help is a fundamental step toward complete healing.
 Your trauma does not define you.
 It does not need to limit your potential.
 Though, it will try to limit your relationships and diminish your quality of life.

-Here at Eddins Counseling Group, we have specialists to help you work through your trauma.
-We can help lessen the effects of Complex Post Traumatic Stress Disorder.
+Here at Eddins Counseling Group, we have specialists to help you work through your trauma, all of it.
+No matter how intense it may feel, we can see you through it.
+We can help lessen the effects of Complex Post Traumatic Stress Disorder, improve your quality of life, and let the healing begin.

 Sign up to be notified of group and workshop dates.